-B-Roll to VO SOT: Definitions of Common TV Broadcasting Terms
+B-Roll to VO/SOT: Definitions of Common TV Broadcasting Terms

-The truth of the matter is that it really is a different language, and if you are going to be involved in any aspect of the production of TV or video broadcasts, then it's key to get to know some of the most commonly used terms and phrases.
+The truth of the matter is that it really is a different language.
+And if you are going to be involved in any aspect of the production of TV or video broadcasts, then it's key to get to know some of the most commonly used terms and phrases.

-B-Roll to VO SOT: Definitions of Common Television Broadcasting Terms
+Definitions of Common Television Broadcasting Terms

 It's important to note that the glossary of terms used in broadcast journalism is vast.
-Below is just a short list of the TV broadcasting terms (which may not be used in radio).
+Below is just a short list of the most common TV broadcasting terms (which may not be used in radio).
 Definitions appear in alphabetical order:

-B-Roll.
-This refers to video that is used to visualize the script that a reporter or news anchor has written.
+- B-roll: This refers to video that is used to visualize the script that a reporter or news anchor has written.
 It is solely shot for a TV news story.

-EZ News.
-This is a newsroom computer software that allows you to:
+- EZ News: This is a newsroom computer software that allows you to:

 - Create rundowns of the news